dsidavis/RFundamentals/WritingFunctions.md

 each with complicated bodies.
 Don't take this too far.
-Instead of complex code in the default values, make the code a  function that returns the correct value.
+Instead of complex code in the default values, make the code for the default value a separate function that returns the correct value.
 You'll have to pass the relevant parameters to the function.

+Having a separate function means we can test and debug it separately.
+This is a a very good thing!

 ### Circular Definitions in Parameter Default Values